Waves might look like chaos (top), but there is a pattern to them (bottom).

 Waves may look chaotic when they approach a beach –crashing and full of sea foam.
 However, waves do have organization to them, especially in open water when they are not crashing.

 A wave’s highest point is called its crest.
 The low point between two waves is called a trough.
 The vertical distance between crest and trough is called the wave height.
 The distance between two waves is called the wavelength and it is usually measured either from one crest to the next or from one trough to the next.
 The time it takes for waves to pass is called the wave period.

-Why is it important to measure the waves?
-Sailors look at reports of the size of waves when planning where to travel in their ships.
-Surfers look at reports of the size of waves when searching for places to surf.
-Waves have an impact on currents at the coast too.
+Why is it important to make all these wave measurements?
+Sailors rely on reports of the size of waves when planning travel.
+Surfers rely on reports of the size of waves when searching for places to surf.
+Waves have an impact on currents at the coast and beach erosion too.

-As waves move into shallow water, the energy in the wave runs into the shallow seafloor.
+When over deep water, the energy in a wave moves forward, but the water does not.
+The water moves up and down in circles.
+As waves move into shallow water, they act differently.
+The energy in the wave runs into the shallow seafloor.
 This causes the wave to steepen and eventually to topple over or break.

 Last modified September 18, 2008 by Lisa Gardiner.

 Wind is moving air.
 Warm air rises, and cool air comes in to take its place.
 This movement creates different pressures in the atmosphere which creates the winds around the globe.
 Since the Earth spins,...more

 Ocean waves often move towards a beach at an angle.
 This moves water along the coast in a longshore current.
 Longshore currents grow stronger when the waves come towards the beach at a large angle.
 The...more

 If you've ever been to the ocean, you know that ocean water has salt in it.
 But did you know that air has salt in it, too?
 Many types of tiny particles float around in the air.
 Scientists call these particles...more